bruno-lang/bruno-lang.github.io/learn/index.md

 with their `weight` and `radius`.

 ### Constants
+A constant is a named `val`ue.

+		val Pi :: Float = '3.14159265359

+`Pi` is a scalar number of type `Float` having the value `'3.14159265359`.
+Of course constants can be of any type initialised with any statically resolvable expression using functions and any type of literals.

 ### Literals
 There are three types of value literals; the mostly used conceptual value